 View Larger Map

-At the Concord Museum, visits connect real artifacts with people, places, and ideas.
+Throughout construction the Concord Museum will continue to welcome students into the new Rasmussen Education Center with visits that connect real artifacts with people, places and ideas.
 K-12 students explore Native American life, the Colonies, the Revolution, the Civil War, and the authors Thoreau and Emerson—all in interdisciplinary and hands-on ways.
 Learn more.

-Groups of all ages are welcome at the Concord Museum.
-Come see the lantern from Paul Revere’s famous ride, Henry David Thoreau’s Desk from Walden Pond, Ralph Waldo Emerson’s Study, and much more.
+Groups of all ages are welcome to tour the Highlights of the Concord Museum in the new Rasmussen Education Center.
+Come see the lantern from Paul Revere’s famous ride, Henry David Thoreau’s Desk from Walden Pond, and much more.
 Learn more.